-The deﬁned plug-in statistic needs to detect and react to atypical samples.
+<bt>The deﬁned plug-in statistic needs to detect and react to atypical samples.
 In Example 2a, it is likely that one of the 9,999 bootstrap samples will have no variation, so that is undeﬁned.
 If unanticipated, this will either halt the program’s execution or insert an undeﬁned value into the bootstrap distribution (depending on the statistical software).

 If the software supports a “Try-Catch” block, it can be used to recover from this event.
 One implementation of Example 2a catches the undeﬁned statistic and forces another bootstrap sample to be drawn and calculated.
 Another implementation simply replaces the undeﬁned values with zeros (which is much faster than having the computer construct a Try-Catch block).
 Even if this behavior is not ideal theoretically, it will happen too infrequently to have any noticeable effect.12 If the software language does not provide error handling (and zero is not an appropriate substitute value for the statistic), the custom code should anticipate and test for illegal conditions.

+<fn>12When N = 5 in Example 2a, roughly 5−4 = 0.16% of bootstrap statistics will be undeﬁned.
+When N = 10, this proportion drops to 10−9.
+We believe this source of error is overwhelmed by sampling error and can be ignored.

-Despite the additional issues to consider, bootstrapping can be valuable to a practitioner when it holds a statistical advantage.
+<bt>Despite the additional issues to consider, bootstrapping can be valuable to a practitioner when it holds a statistical advantage.
 The bootstrap is a good candidate when the desired statistic lacks a closed-form standard error equation, when necessary parametric assumptions are not met, or especially when small sample sizes are combined with the previous restrictions.

-Broader Simulation Methods
+<h1>Broader Simulation Methods